 Weld Hill Research Facilities

 Open Hours Daily: 5:30 a.m. – 11:30 p.m.
 Registered users may access the Weld Hill Research Facilities with their access card during open hours.

 Scientists at Weld Hill will find a diverse range of tools from photosynthesis systems to advanced microscopes.
 Specifications on much of the available equipment and instructions are listed for each laboratory.
-Registered users of the facilities may login to Booked to reserve equipment (after the laboratories reopen).
+Registered users of the facilities may login to BOOKED to reserve equipment.

 The living collection of the Arnold Arboretum comprises a valuable genetic resource representing a large subset of the combined ligneous floras of the North Temperate Zone.
 The Arboretum strongly encourages and supports the use and distribution of its living collections for research.
 However, permits are required for all research and collecting activity, and are issued following review by the Curation Department.

-All academic and research activities at the Arnold Arboretum are governed by the FAS publication Principles and Policies that Govern Your Research, Instruction, and Other Professional Activities, generally referred to as The Grey Book.
+All academic and research activities at the Arnold Arboretum are governed by the Harvard’s policies on research and compliance.
 Academic and research compliance issues are investigated by the Harvard Office of the Vice Provost of Research.
-Complaints, issues, concerns should be directed to Kathleen Buckley and/or Richard McCullough.